EnixCoda/PS5-Streamer/readme.md

 # PS5 Streamer

-This project can stream from PS5 to any platform without extra hardware except one that can run docker, e.g. PC or raspberry pi.
+This project can stream your PS5 game play as a RTMP stream.
+So that you can stream it to 3rd party platforms like Bilibili.

 It is composed of 2 services: